fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 - The number of units in treatment and control, $n_t$ and $n_c$ are given.
 I refer to them collectively as $\mathbf{n} = (n_t, n_c)$.

+- The assignment mechanism is also such that units treatment assignment is independent of the treatment assignment of all other units.

+In the rest of this section we show that $\hat{\tau}^{\text{dm}}$ is an unbiased estimator of $\tau$ and calculate its variance.

 ### Unbiasedness of $\hat{\tau}^{\text{dm}}$